Yuri Drozdovskij

-Yuri Drozdovskij (Юрій Дроздовський, born 22 May 1984 in Odesa) is a Ukrainian chess Grandmaster.
+Yuri Anatolyevich Drozdovskij (Юрій Дроздовський, born 22 May 1984 in Odesa) is a Ukrainian chess Grandmaster.

 He won the European Rapid Championship in 2006 and tied for first place at Cappelle-la-Grande in 2007.

 Drozdovskij was equal first (losing out on tie-break to Pavel Tregubov) at the 4th Pivdenny Bank Cup 2008, a rapid tournament held annually in Odesa.
 This was an outstanding result, as he finished ahead of Boris Gelfand, Ruslan Ponomariov, Anatoly Karpov and Viktor Korchnoi.
 In 2009 he was a member of the bronze medal-winning Ukrainian team at the European Team Chess Championship.

 His current Elo rating is 2614.

 Personal life

-Since 2009 Yuri Drozdovskij is married to Ukrainian chess grandmaster Natalia Zdebskaya.
+Since 2009 Yuri Drozdovskij is married to Ukrainian Woman Grandmaster Natalia Zdebskaya.
+In recent years, he put his professional chess career on hold in order to concentrate on his professional activities (banking).